 - Take this “Outdoor Bill of Rights” Survey to help the Iowa Department of Natural Resources develop their agenda for getting children and youth opportunities to spend time outdoors.

-- Parents–Check out “Be Out There” at the National Wildlife Federation’s Web site; it has lots of resources for taking kids outside including Why kids need to play outside
+- Parents–Check out “Be Out There” at the National Wildlife Federation’s Web site, especially the resources for taking kids outside including Why kids need to play outside

 - See what it would take to create a wildlife refuge at your school.